-A non-profit educational association for students preparing for career in business, entrepreneurial, or business-related fields.
+A non-profit educational association for students preparing for careers in business, entrepreneurial, or business-related fields.
 Its purpose is to promote interest in the field of business and develop leadership qualities in students preparing for business careers.
+For more information or to join, email pbl@gptc.edu